Nyerye/Conestoga-Notification-System/README.md

       ```
 ### Run the application
 - if dev use dev tool pack.
   - Run it, check log what the local ip address is
+  - Open ForUser.py and enter in the flask server ip address and port number(Default port number is 5000 but can be changed to any port)
 - Run Application
   ```
   python Flask_Application.py